CrescentJiao/Crescent-Jiao.github.io/_pages/about.md

 - Learning science and technology, learning analytics, Multimodal learning analysis
 - The application of AR/VR in education
-- Learning analytics, AI,Automated assessment, formative assessment, stealth assessment
+- AI,Automated assessment, formative assessment, stealth assessment
 - Game-based Learning, Game design, interaction design
 - generative AI, AI chatbox

 To this end, I have made the following efforts:
 	As two long-term goals, I expect to achieve:

- - Design Building practical and intelligent dialogue systems.
-I am excited about simple and effective approaches that can be generalizable to real-world conversation scenarios.
+ - Design learning environment using imersive technolgoy and educational theories.
+I am excited about creat and design simple and effective approaches that can be generalizable to real-world conversation scenarios.

- - LA and assessment Developing principled and fundamental methods for natural language generation.
-I am interested in how human knowledge
+ - LA and assessment.
+I am interested in discoveing and inteprete the
+ - how human knowledge
 		(e.g., factual, commonsense, etc.) can be reasoned and used in natural language generation.

- Recently, I find AI has a great power especially in supporting learning analytics,  so I am
+ Recently, I find AI has a great power especially in content creatiot and data analytics,  so I am  trying to integrating AI into the designing of leanring environment and the analysis of data.
+So recently, I am try to explore:

- - AI
+ - Integrating generative AI into AR content creation
+ - AI-supported automated assessment

 # 📝 Publications
 ## Journal Papers